Bramley, Surrey

 Bramley is a village and civil parish about three miles (5 km) south of Guildford in the Borough of Waverley in Surrey, south east England.
-Most of the parish lies in the Surrey Hills Area of Outstanding Natural Beauty.
+Most of the parish is in the Surrey Hills National Landscape.

-Within its boundaries there is evidence of the Iron Age but documents record a village at the end of Anglo-Saxon era of the Kingdom of England and track its expansion and division during the Middle Ages.
+Within its boundaries there is evidence of Iron Age activity.
+Documents record a village at the end of the Anglo-Saxon era of the Kingdom of England and track its expansion and division during the Middle Ages.
 Much of the building was linear along the Horsham road: many such buildings have survived and the village has a substantial conservation area.